graphapi-io/resources/type-generation/README.md

 As the only query we have is `blog`, the only query response in `src/generated/types.ts` is `IQueryBlogQuery`.

 It makes sense as the power of graphql is that you can use the same api in different applications, and each of them can query different pieces of data.
-With this appraoch each application can get its own types as well.
+With this approach each application can get its own types as well.